d-gamedev-team/dchip/readme.md

 - `CHIP_ALLOW_PRIVATE_ACCESS`

-Make private or package fields public.
+Make private and package fields public.
 This switch will enable you to directly manipulate internal fields.
 However this is not future-compatible since these fields might be reordered or changed in the future.
 You should prefer to use accessor methods unless performance demands that you directly manipulate internal fields.